 Registered Social Worker, Psychotherapist

-Dan is very focused on the therapeutic relationship he has with his clients, and is very passionate about working with each and every individual he sees.
+Dan is passionate about the therapeutic relationship he has with his clients, and is very passionate about working with each and every individual he sees.
 He has extensive training in a number of therapy models including, Cognitive Behavioural Therapy, Interpersonal Therapy, Solution-focused therapy, Acceptance and Commitment Therapy and Cognitive Processing Therapy.

 He is experienced in working with people affected by obsessive-compulsive disorder (OCD), depression, anxiety, work stress, interpersonal conflict, and trauma.